Penny Hardaway ‘is Memphis.’ Can he bring NCAA glory back to his hometown?

 It all boiled over after an embarrassing January loss to SMU, the Tigers’ third in a row, dropped Memphis to 9-8 and led a local columnist to ask Hardaway if he was capable of getting the job done.
 “Stop asking me stupid f---ing questions,” Hardaway said, angrily, in a rare show of frustration.
 “Stop disrespecting me, bro.”

 The weight of lifting up a school is heavier when you’re seen as a symbol of success for your community.
 The stakes are higher, the pain sharper, when you’re home.
 Hardaway has referred to coaching at his alma mater as his “dream job.”
 But this isn’t just a job.
-And Hardaway, 50, didn’t just attend Memphis.
+And Hardaway didn’t just attend Memphis.

 “He is Memphis,” said Phoenix Suns guard Cameron Payne, Hardaway’s friend and former AAU player.